machulav/ec2-github-runner/README.md

-# On-demand self-hosted AWS EC2 runner for GitHub Actions
+# Self-hosted AWS EC2 runners on-demand for GitHub Actions

+This repo and GitHub Action is a fork of https://github.com/machulav/ec2-github-runner with some changes that you can see in the release changelogs.
+I created this fork so that I can put fixes on top of the repo and make any customizations I want and also share them with the community

+Credit to [Volodymyr Machula](https://github.com/machulav) for creating https://github.com/machulav/ec2-github-runner

 ⚠️ If you like the project, please consider [supporting Ukraine](https://bit.ly/3KeY7dc) in a [war](https://en.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine) against russian occupants.
 Any help would be much appreciated!